robpalm/adventofcode/README.md

 # Advent of Code

-My first fumble adventure in coding Go!
+My first fumbling steps in coding Go!

 After soon 20 years of mostly C#, it's about time to try out a new language.